 What did you study and where?

-I studied at the University of Auckland between 2014 and 2018.
-I studied a conjoint, Bachelor of Arts double majoring in Sociology and (then) Media, Film and Television; and a Bachelor of Laws.
+I studied at the University of Auckland from 2014 to 2018.
+I studied a conjoint, Bachelor of Arts double majoring in Sociology and Media, Film and Television; and a Bachelor of Laws.

 What is your ethnicity?